 Geostationary Operational Environmental Satellite (GOES)

-Exelis has built every imager and sounder onboard the GOES series.
-GOES has allowed meteorological observation to be "earth synchronous."
-By continuously surveying a particular area, like the East Coast of the US and Caribbean, GOES has become the backbone for the U.S. civil early warning weather system.
-With the Imager's multi-spectral design and increased sensitivity it can detect temperature fluctuations; variation in low-level moisture; track hurricanes from their inception as tropical storms; track tornadoes and other severe storms; and alert residents as high-velocity winds approach land.
+Exelis has built every imager and sounder onboard the GOES satellite series (15 completed to date).
+GOES has enabled "earth synchronous' meteorolgical observation.
+By continuously surveying a particular area such as the East Coast of the US and Caribbean, GOES has become the backbone for the U.S. civil early warning weather system.
+Multispectral sensing with increased sensitivity provides GOES with the capability to detect temperature fluctuations and variation in low-level moisture; track hurricanes from their inception as tropical storms; track tornadoes and other severe storms; and alert residents as high-velocity winds approach land.
 In compiling such data, meteorologists are able to issue warnings and advisories long before they take their effect.

 Today, Exelis innovations have lead to the successful design of the GOES-R Imager for the next generation GOES-R satellite scheduled to launch in early 2016.